OpenCLTBrigade/thelunchproject/README.md

 # The Lunch Project
 This application, developed by [Code for Charlotte].
 See [Dependencies Documentation](#dependencies-documentation) below for more information on the dependencies we use.

-#installation to do db migrations
-TODO

-#command to update database with latest migrations.
-TODO

-#command to create databae migrations
-TODO

-### How to Contribute?

-Check the [CONTRIBUTING](/CONTRIBUTING.md) file for more information about this project and how to help.

 ## Dependencies Documentation

 The backend is an [Express] application running in [Node] and enhanced with [routing-controllers].
 The source code is written in [TypeScript] and transpiled to JavaScript using [FuseBox]